 This was a momentous victory against the Taiji Whale Museum – the institution at the heart of Japan’s dolphin hunts.

-While we have sadly not yet been able to have Angel transferred to a more humane sea pen sanctuary, we (and the animal welfare observers who can now freely enter the museum), continue to advocate for her.
-Most recently, AFD sent an influential negotiator with connections to the local government to Taiji to lobby for Angel to be moved.
+While we sadly have not yet been able to have Angel transferred to a more humane sea pen sanctuary, animal welfare observers can now freely enter the museum and monitor her and the other captive dolphins’ welfare.

-Please help us keep fighting for her by becoming an AFD Dolphin Defender - we thank you sincerely for your help.
+Please support legal actions like this one by becoming an AFD Dolphin Defender - we thank you sincerely for your help.